benc-uk/smilr/docs/api-model.md

 - `POST /api/feedback` - Submit feedback

 **Other routes:**
-- `GET /api/info` - Provide some information about the backend service, including hostname (good for debugging & checking loadbalancing)
+- `GET /api/health` - Provides a health endpoint and some information about the backend service, including hostname (good for debugging & checking loadbalancing).
+Note. `/api/info` and `/api/healthz` can also be called.
-- `POST /api/bulk` - Bulk load event and feedback data (*secured admin API call*)
+- `POST /api/bulk` - Bulk load event and feedback data, can only be called from localhost for security

 ## Swagger / OpenAPI
 There is a full [Swagger definition for the API](../node/data-api/swagger.json)